 - Aug.
 2013 - King County convened a Stakeholder Advisory Committee (SAC) to provide input through selection of a preferred design alternative.

 - Oct.
-14, 2015 -The final Stakeholder Advisory Committee Meeting will be held.
+14, 2015 - Final Stakeholder Advisory Committee Meeting.
 All SAC meetings are open to the public.

 The project proposes to reconfigure the Sammamish River Transition Zone, which is at River Mile 13.0-13.5 of the Sammamish River in Marymoor Park.
 The project area includes the river channel and adjacent undeveloped land to the southwest of the river channel.

 The project began in early 2013.
 Accomplishments to-date include:

 - hosted a project kick-off meeting, Jan.
 27, 2013;

 - convened a Stakeholder Advisory Committee and conducted eight meetings;

 - developed a comprehensive suite of design objectives and corresponding quantitative criteria; and

 - produced multiple iterations of conceptual project design alternatives along with corresponding cost estimates.

 |Stakeholder Advisory Committee Process||Aug.
 2013 – Apr.
 2015 (est.)|